If you’ve gotten yourself into a financial hole for whatever reason and are looking to get out of debt, it’s important to have a plan.

 There is probably not much chance of negotiating your student loan rates but check with your lender to see if you might be able to get a discounted rate for using auto-pay, or consider trying to refinance those loans.

-If your auto loan rate is well above 4% (which is right around the national average for a 60-month loan in September 2020), consider trying to refinance it.
+If your auto loan rate is well above 4% (which just below the national average for a 60-month loan in December 2020), consider trying to refinance it.
 Credit unions often offer car loan rates that can be 1% to 3% below what you might have gotten from your dealership or bank.

 If you’re intimidated by the prospect of trying to negotiate with creditors or refinancing loans, consider contacting the National Foundation for Credit Counseling.
 The organization will point you in the direction of free or low-cost credit counseling and debt management services in your area.

 3. Look Into Refinancing Debt at a Lower Rate

 Next, you might try to see if you can refinance at least some of your debt at a lower interest rate.
 If you have good credit, you may qualify for a credit card that has a low promotional rate on balance transfers for a period of time.
 In many cases, you can even get 0% interest for up to 15 months and sometimes longer.

 The important thing to remember is that you should plan to pay off the new card before the promotional period ends or you could end up paying an even higher interest rate on the balance than you were paying before.